+This will prevent those sugar and carb cravings.
 Eating a balanced diet with a balanced ratio of real, quality foods containing proteins, carbohydrates, and fats can help your hormone levels remain stable.

-If you recognize your cravings as a habit because of your lifestyle, the time of day you snack typically, or being bored at night, you’ll want to fill your emotional cup with other activities that leave you satisfied but break the cycle of always wanting to eat “just because.”
+If you recognize your cravings as a habit because of your lifestyle, the time of day you snack typically, or being bored at night, you’ll want to fill your emotional cup with other activities that leave you satisfied, but break the cycle of always wanting to eat “just because.”

 4. Change Your Physical State

 You can also call a friend and laugh on the phone.
 Chances are, if you’re lonely, you may have a lonely friend.
-So just pick up the phone and give that friend a call to redirect your thoughts and take your mind off of the food cravings.
+So, just pick up the phone and give that friend a call to redirect your thoughts and take your mind off of the food cravings.

 5. Focus On Your Sleep

 If you’re not getting that energy from sleep, you may look to food for energy, and that’s natural.
 You want to make sure you’re giving your body as much sleep as it needs.
 On average, that’s seven to nine hours per night.

-I know sometimes that can be difficult as new mamas that are breastfeeding.
+I know sometimes that can be difficult as a new mom that is breastfeeding.
 My son nurses at night, but if I’m ever feeling tired early in the evening, then I try to go to bed early, and he’s usually tired too.

-I try to listen to those bodily cues.
-Take a minute to recognize what you’re feeling versus numbing the tired feeling by eating.
+If you’re in the first few months after delivery, you want to try to sleep when the baby sleeps.
+Your partner can do other things to help you too.
 As important as it is to be eating healthy foods, it’s equally important to make sure you’re getting quality sleep because that will also help your body repair and heal itself.